tensorlakeai/indexify/docs/docs/index.md

 # Welcome to Indexify

 Indexify is a knowledge and memory retrieval service for Large Language Models.
 It facilitates LLMs and Agents to respond to queries related to private data that lives in various private databases and documents.
-LLM applications can use Indexify to get context and memory about a query in real time, and let the service deal with ingesting external data and agent memory reliably and keeping indexes udpated.
+LLM applications can use Indexify to provide context and memory to an LLM about a query in real time, and let the service deal with ingesting external data and agent memory reliably and keeping indexes udpated.

 The service also facilitates efficient execution of fine tuned/pre-trained embedding and other retreival models and expose them over APIs.
 Several state of the art retreival algorithms are implemented to provide a batteries-included retrieval experience.